-It's a shocking statement, but Avila is calm.
-He explains how that tragic night was an understandable end to his life of alcoholism and addiction.
-And it took the life of a teenage girl.
+It's a shocking statement, but Joe is calm.
+He explains how that tragic night brought an end to his life of alcoholism and addiction, yet it took the life of a teenage girl.

 Two lives were destroyed the night Joe Avila killed Amy Wall, but God wouldn't let their story end there.